 It takes a lot of practice to train your eyes to move at the same speed as your hand, and you have to focus completely the entire time.

 Scanning is a second speed reading method that is not the same thing as skimming.
-Instead, it is a well-developed technique by which you train your brain to identify key components of text.
+Instead, it is a well-developed technique by which you train your brain to identify key components of the text.

 For example, you sift through a block of content, line-by-line, very fast, and learn to notice numbers, names, trigger words, and key concepts.
 In contrast to the tactile Pointer Method, this is a completely visual approach that requires a lot of brainpower and mental discipline.

-Some people use scanning as part of a mind mapping approach to studying, which is its own approach to large-scale memorization and retention.
+Some people use scanning as part of a mind-mapping approach to studying, which is its own approach to large-scale memorization and retention.

 An advanced speed reading approach, chunking moves beyond lines.
-Instead of using the natural delineations of line-by-line pointing or scanning, chunking requires you to manually divide text into blocks.
+Instead of using the natural delineations of line-by-line pointing or scanning, chunking requires you to manually divide the text into blocks.

 Rather than seeing line by line, you take in whole groups of words.

 This is a method that can work well with your CMA textbooks, which are commonly already divided up by paragraph.

 4. Rapid Serial Visual Presentation